MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 | **Memory**  | 8 GB                                        | 32 GB or more                                      |
 | **Cores**   | 4                                           | 8 or more                                          |

-## Install Microsoft Connected Cache on a Server or VM
+## Install MCC on a Server or VM

 [Link](https://aka.ms/MCC-ISP-InstallerDemo) to video instructions:
 <https://aka.ms/MCC-ISP-InstallerDemo>

-Installing Microsoft Connected Cache on your bare metal server or VM is a straightforward process.
+Installing MCC on your bare metal server or VM is a straightforward process.
 A Bash script installer performs the following tasks:

 -   Azure IoT Edge relies on an OCI-compatible container runtime.
 The script